dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/vertica-configs.md

 **`delete+insert strategy`**:

 Through the `delete+insert` incremental strategy, you can instruct dbt to use a two-step incremental approach.
-It will first delete the records detected through the configured `is_incremental()` block and re-insert them.
+It will first delete the records detected through the configured `is_incremental()` block and then re-insert them.

+Is the unique_key parameter required?
+What happens if it is not provided?

 <Tabs
   defaultValue="source"